Goran-n/modern-saas-stack/docs/pdf-thumbnail-implementation.md

 # PDF Thumbnail Implementation

 ## Overview
-This document describes the implementation of PDF thumbnail generation for the Kibly platform.
+This document describes the implementation of PDF thumbnail generation for the Figgy platform.

 ## Implementation Summary